 Seed will be used within 12 months of testing as required by applicable state rules and regulations.
 The seed tags on the seed sacks will also certify that the seed is "Noxious Weed Free".
-Seed rates for the

-Project assume a PLS rate, not actual weight basis.
+Seed rates for the Project assume a PLS rate, not actual weight basis.
 Therefore, to determine the correct application rate if not indicated on the seed tag, a correction calculation will be performed based the purity and germination.
 For example, a seed mix that has a specified 10 pounds PLS per acre, 95 percent germination rate, and is 80 percent pure needs to be applied at the following rate:

-'''

-(95% germination × 80% purity)/100 = 76% PLS

-10 pounds PLS per acre/.76% PLS = 13.2 pounds per acre actual seeding rate
+(95% germination × 80% purity)/100 = 76% PLS 10 pounds PLS per acre/.76% PLS = 13.2 pounds per acre actual seeding rate

-'''

 The species components of individual mixes are subject to availability at the time of purchase.
 Grass species may be substituted with alternative native or non-invasive species that are included in the NRCS guidelines and with Enbridge approval.
+Enbridge will coordinate with the applicable agencies should species substitutions be needed due to seed availability.